 Andrew Gardiner Law

 Business Sales, Mergers & Acquisitions | Client Case Studies

 Professional Services Firm

 A client selling a professional services firm had specific needs regarding future employment.

-It wasn’t a great scenario but knowing this allowed for frank discussions with vendors and landlords as to which up-front payments were needed.
+Knowing our client’s position allowed for frank discussions with vendors and landlords as to which up-front payments were needed.

 A sale of a franchise retail shop in the Sunshine Plaza always brings with it the potential heartache of national landlords and national franchisors with their competing interests.

 Before the matter started, we informed the client as to what was a realistic timetable to deal with these players.
 As such, we framed the contract accordingly and the matter settled in the time period.